Whip1lash/bank_virtual_assistant_Group7/README.md

 2. What banking account services do you offer?

-3. What are are your bank account services etc
+3. What  are your bank account services etc

 4. Where are you, Where are you located? etc